5T - upon open of a new 5 min candle a 60-90 second move in one direction gets faded for the last 3 min of the candle in the

 Market Order - An order to buy or sell a security at whatever price is obtainable at the time

-OMT - (one more time) momentum based entry metho used in the first 12 min of the opening session as an early entry method of a BO
+OMT - (one more time) momentum based entry method used as an early entry method of a BO

 Opening Price - The price (or price range) recorded during the period designated by the exchange as the official opening.